src-d/kmcuda/README.md

 In the case of 16-bit floats, the reduced precision often leads to a slightly increased number of iterations, Yinyang is especially sensitive to that.
+In some cases, there may be overflows and the clustering may fail completely.

 Building
 --------